Click on any section to explore

 Step 3: Valuation

 Determining the current fair market value of each asset or the amount of each liability.
-Valuation date can be subject to negotiation and strategy - this is where experienced counsel makes a significant difference.
+This is where experienced counsel makes a significant difference.

 Step 4: Distribution